 - An elderly person could unknowingly be part of a scam targeted at senior citizens.
 The scam could involve the senior citizen depositing a fake cashier’s check into her account on behalf of a third party that promised a kick-back for cashing the cashier’s check.
 No matter how long the senior citizen has maintained good standing accounts and regardless of whether there are enough funds in a savings or investment account to cover the fake cashier’s check, the bank could report fraud to ChexSystems.

 - Your employer could put a stop payment on a paper check you normally deposit on paydays.
 The bank may consider that fraud when you had no idea a stop payment was placed.

 Where to make complaints about ChexSystems

-The next step to remove erroneous or inaccurate information is to file formal complaints with the Consumer Financial Protection Bureau (CFPB); your State’s bank regulator’s office, the Office of the Comptroller (even though the OCC may refer you to the CFPB), and the National Credit Union Administration (NCUA) if you bank at a credit union.
+The next step to remove inaccurate information is to file formal complaints with the Consumer Financial Protection Bureau (CFPB); your State’s bank regulator’s office, the Office of the Comptroller (even though the OCC may refer you to the CFPB), and the National Credit Union Administration (NCUA) if you bank at a credit union.

 ChexSystems record can remain up to 5 years

 Without some type of leverage like a reporting inaccuracy, FCRA violation or pay for delete negotiation, ChexSystems records are difficult to delete.
 Because ChexSystems records can remain up to 5 years, you may need to find a bank that does not use ChexSystems if you are currently unbanked or using a prepaid debit card only.

 You have a right to freeze ChexSystems reports but that does not remove negative records.
 With a ChexSystems freeze When you put a freeze on your ChexSystems report they will not release any information in your consumer file without your expressed authorization.